 Your cart is currently empty.Continue Shopping

-Jack Charlton began his career in precision aerospace machining in 1965 in the Los Angeles area, where he worked for companies producing components for leaders in the high technology arena.
-While there, Jack experienced and mastered different industry-based technological advances.
+Jack Charlton began his career in precision aerospace machining in 1965 in the Los Angeles area.
 With the expertise gathered in the industry, Jack established his own precision aerospace machining company in 1974.
-Together with his wife, Judy, they acquired Computer Numerical Control (CNC) equipment in 1978, which increased the quantity, quality, and durability of their products, and with time, they became suppliers to many major aerospace and medical manufacturers.
+Together with his wife, Judy, they acquired CNC equipment, and, with time, they became suppliers to many major aerospace and medical manufacturers.

-After over 40 years of activities in the aerospace industry, Jack decided to leverage his in-depth knowledge and experience to produce a product surrounding the activities he loved.
-He decided to apply his engineering, machining, and computer skills to develop a product that had become antiquated over time – The Fly Fishing Reel.
+After more than 40 years in the aerospace industry, Jack decided to leverage his in-depth knowledge and experience to produce a product for an activity he loved.
+He decided to apply his engineering, machining, and computer skills to develop a product that had become antiquated over time – the fly fishing reel.

 He employed the latest precision machine tools and computer systems to design his first fly fishing reels as Charlton Outdoor Technologies.
 These first reels were made to standards of precision and engineering that met or exceeded those of the aerospace works Jack had performed for three decades.
 He brainstormed ways of developing a precision instrument for fly fishing using current technology, advanced materials and innovative design.

 In 1991, he decided to relocate his aerospace machining facility from Southern California to Washington state to enable him to focus on his passion.
 While still engaged in his regular CNC business, Jack would make sketches on napkins while commuting via ferry from his home on San Juan Island to his office on the mainland.
 There, he would feed the sketched information to advanced computer software.